HardCoreCodin/HandmadeCMakeVS/README.md

 # Handmade Hero CMake / Visual-Studio setup

+A fully-featured CMake build setup for Handmade Hero (No MSBuild and no solution file).
+It also includes optional Visual Studio configuration files for a full VS workflow.

-A fully-featured Visual Studio setup for Handmade Hero using CMake (No MSBuild and no solution file) This is for people who have the source code but want to use Visual Studio instead of a text editor.
+This is for people who have the source code but want to use CMake and/or Visual Studio (instead of a text editor).
-Instructions for how to set-up the repo for building, are in the source code's folder in the readme.txt file.
+Instructions for how to set-up the repo for building are in the source code's folder in the readme.txt file.
-If you have linked your git-hub account to the original repo, you can also see them here: https://github.com/HandmadeHero/cpp
+If you have linked your git-hub account to the original repo you can also see them here: https://github.com/HandmadeHero/cpp

 Once that's all set-up, all you need on top of that are these 3 files: